baratlee/GASDocumentation/README.md

 ## 1. Intro to the GameplayAbilitySystem Plugin
 From the [Official Documentation](https://docs.unrealengine.com/en-US/Gameplay/GameplayAbilitySystem/index.html):
 >The Gameplay Ability System is a highly-flexible framework for building abilities and attributes of the type you might find in an RPG or MOBA title.
 You can build actions or passive abilities for the characters in your games to use, status effects that can build up or wear down various attributes as a result of these actions, implement "cooldown" timers or resource costs to regulate the usage of these actions, change the level of the ability and its effects at each level, activate particle or sound effects, and more.
 Put simply, this system can help you to design, implement, and efficiently network in-game abilities as simple as jumping or as complex as your favorite character's ability set in any modern RPG or MOBA title.

+>GAS（The Gameplay Ability System，以下简称GAS）是一个高度灵活的框架，用于构建RPG或MOBA等游戏中可能包含的能力（逻辑）和属性。 你可以建立在游戏中用到的主动或被动的行为能力（abilities）, status effects that can build up or wear down various attributes as a result of these actions, implement "cooldown" timers or resource costs to regulate the usage of these actions, change the level of the ability and its effects at each level, activate particle or sound effects, and more.
+Put simply, this system can help you to design, implement, and efficiently network in-game abilities as simple as jumping or as complex as your favorite character's ability set in any modern RPG or MOBA title.

 The GameplayAbilitySystem plugin is developed by Epic Games and comes with Unreal Engine 4 (UE4).
 It has been battle tested in AAA commercial games such as Paragon and Fortnite among others.